Platt R. Spencer

 Platt Rogers Spencer was an educator and developer of a popular style of penmanship.

-Spencer was born on September 7, 1801, in New York.
-His father died when Spencer was five.
-In 1810, his mother took her family of ten children to Ashtabula County, Ohio.
+Spencer was born on November 7, 1800, in Fishkill, New York.
+Spencer's father died when he was only five years old.
+In 1810, his mother took their family of ten children to Ashtabula County, Ohio.
 She hoped to provide them with a better life on the frontier.

 Spencer's mother placed a strong emphasis on education.
 She faced great difficulties in providing her children with schooling on the frontier.
 Legend has it that Spencer loved to write as a young child, but his family could either not find or could not afford paper for him until he was seven years of age.
 He did not enroll in school until he was twelve when a school opened in nearby Conneaut, Ohio.
 On one occasion, Spencer purportedly walked twenty miles barefoot to borrow a mathematics book.